Skip to main content Go to home page

 The register of unclaimed money

 The Commissioner of State Revenue is also the Victorian Registrar of Unclaimed Money, responsible for the publicly accessible Unclaimed Money Register, a searchable list of unclaimed amounts lodged by Victorian businesses and trusts under the Unclaimed Money Act 2008.
-The register provides the minimum amount of information needed for people to find out if we hold any amounts belonging to them so they can lodge a claim.
+The register discloses the minimum amount of information needed for people to find out if we hold any amounts belonging to them so they can lodge a claim.

 Our functions as a public sector agency